grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     of the thermal moulde shield and plastic hinge on the D Bucket.

-11. Use a plastic spudger to firmly secure the display connector tape into the gap and crease like below.
+11. Use a plastic spudger to firmly secure the display connector tape into the gap and crease.

-12. Firmly press the display connector tape down for 30 seconds at the location below.
+12. Firmly press the display connector tape down for 30 seconds at the location shown in the following picture.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image109.png" alt-text="A finger pointing at a black piece of electronic equipment.":::